Wealth Club – Compelling investments for experienced investors

 The comparative hypothetic value of this investment over the same period with no charges applied would be £34,403.
 These figures are for illustration only, data provided by Downing, January 2025.
 In reality, all investments will incur charges.

 Any investee company charges are levied on the underlying companies.
-They will not affect the amount of tax relief available but can still impact investor returns.
+They can still impact investor returns.

 Wealth Club will receive initial commission (2%) and trail commission (0.5% plus VAT which is taken by selling shares).